People responsibility

 Equal opportunity

-As a member of Advance, we participate in a unique cross-company mentoring program that pairs high-potential female mentees with top-level mentors from other companies.
-Each year, two of our Senior Associates are selected as mentees, and two of our senior leaders serve as mentors to others.
-This one-year program fosters professional and personal growth through targeted relationships.
-Additionally, Advance offers skill-building courses that our Senior and Managing Associates frequently attend, enhancing their leadership capabilities.
+As part of our membership in Advance, we participate in a cross-company mentoring program that supports high-potential female talent.
+Each year, two Senior Associates join as mentees and two senior leaders serve as mentors.
+This program, along with skill-building courses offered by Advance for Senior and Managing Associates, fosters professional and personal growth and strengthens leadership capabilities.

 Category